Object Reference : Object View and Procedure Reference : Series

 Specify the date of the forecast end point.

-If omitted, the end point will be the end of the workfile sample.
+If omitted, the end point will be the end of the workfile range.

 Example